Available for the following Plan types:

 Events haven’t been configured.
 If you’d like to start or end a Journey with a custom event, you need to configure API events first using the FS.Event API After you set them up, you’ll be able to use them in your Journeys.
 Note that custom API events are not retroactive, so events will begin appearing at the time they are configured.

 Why do I see a message that says “No results found?”

 This occurs when there isn’t any data available for pages or events during your selected time frame.
 Perhaps your account had hit its session quota and data capture was paused during that time, or perhaps enough sessions hadn’t been captured yet for a newly created page or event.
 Check your page and custom event definitions and try a different time frame to generate results.

 There’s a step in my Journey labeled “Other.”
 What does this mean?

 FullStory will automatically show you the top 5 steps that users take at any point in a Journey.
 Sometimes, you’ll see a sixth step that says “Other.”
 This step groups together data for all of the users who navigate somewhere other than one of your 5 most common paths.
 Check out the example below.
 Here we see that 1% of users navigate toward an end point other than the top 5 listed above it.

 If you’d like to explore that data in more detail, you can set up a metric or dimensionality dashboard card to dig into your data!
 Create a metric that looks for Page Views where the previous page view was the preceding step in your Journey.
 Then, group your chart by Page to see all results in a bar chart.

-There’s a custom event in my Journey that I’m not familiar with.
+There’s an event in my Journey that I’m not familiar with.
 How can I better understand what it is?

-If you'd prefer not to see that event or others in your journey, you can un-check Custom API Events in the settings to focus only on page views.
+If you'd prefer not to see that event or others in your journey, you can un-check the event in the Event Types dropdown.